thinkst/opencanary/docs/starting/opencanary.rst

 .. code-block:: sh

-   $ jq . ~/.opencanary.conf
+   $ jq . ~/.opencanary/opencanary.conf

-Run opencanaryd in the foreground to see more error messages.
+Run opencanary in the foreground to see more error messages.

 .. code-block:: sh

-   $ opencanaryd --dev
+   $ opencanary dev

 You may also easily restart the service using,

 .. code-block:: sh

-   $ opencanaryd --restart
+   $ opencanary restart